RePsychLing/mb1/README.md

 * For more information about the ManyBabies project, see http://manybabies.stanford.edu/
 * The data and main analysis can be found at https://github.com/manybabies/mb1-analysis-public, stimuli, protocol, and further documentation is at https://osf.io/re95x/
+  * This is the paper (which we ask to cite if you do anything with this dataset) The ManyBabies Consortium.
+(2019).
+"Quantifying sources of variability in infancy research using the infant-directed speech preference."
+In press at *Advances in Methods and Practices in Psychological Science (AMPPS)*.
+[Preprint](https://psyarxiv.com/s98ab/)

 The repository contains: